ML6200/LAi/README.md

 # LAi - Lightweight AI Assistant

-A from-scratch efficient LLM assistant written in pure C++ for CPU-only inference on low-end hardware.
+A from-scratch efficient LLM assistant written in pure C++ for CPU-only inference on low-end hardware created with Claude Code by experiment.
 Optimized for Hungarian and English.

 ## Features